linode/docs/docs/security/linode-manager-security-controls.md

 ## Two-Factor Authentication

-Two-factor authentication increases the security of your Linode Manager account by requiring two forms of authentication — something you have, and something you know.
+Two-factor authentication increases the security of your Linode Manager account by requiring two forms of authentication: something you have, and something you know.
 You're already familiar with this concept if you've ever used a debit card at an ATM.
 The debit card is something you have, and the PIN access code is something you know.
 You need both the debit card and the PIN to access your bank account.

 ![Diagram of two-factor authentication with SSH login.](/docs/assets/two-factor-authentication-diagram.png "Two-factor authentication with SSH login.")